IBM/workshop-quarkus-openshift-reactive-endpoints/workshop/exercise-03/README.md

-# Lab 4: Deploy Sample Application
+# Exercise 3: Deploy Sample Application

 In this lab you'll deploy the sample application which consists of three microservices and a web application.